Sushi Rice Testing Fact Sheet

 Clemson, SC 29634-0316

-- Note: UPS, Post Office and/or Fedex sometimes question the above address.
+*Note: UPS, post office, and/or FedEx sometimes question this address.
 Please tell them to send the package to the address above exactly as listed.
 It will get to the correct location by using this address.

 - Products must be mailed to the address listed above.
 Absolutely no in-person deliveries of product samples will be accepted.